GBI investigating after video shows Glynn County teen being tortured

 “Trent wouldn’t know until it was too late that these were not friends, but vile and abusive perpetrators who would go on to torture, humiliate, and assault him in inhumane, terrifying ways for hours,” the fundraiser page said, adding that Lehrkamp was breathing just six times a minute when he was dropped off at the hospital.

-At the time, he had a blood alcohol level of .464, according to The Brunswick News.
+At the time, he had a blood alcohol level of .464, according to a Glynn County police report.
 That’s nearly six times the legal limit.
-An incident report obtained by the local newspaper said Lehrkamp was unresponsive after consuming a combination vodka and antidepressants.
-His clothes were soaked in urine, he had spray paint all over his body and hair and a a small bruise on his shoulder.
+The report said Lehrkamp was unresponsive after consuming a combination of vodka and antidepressants.
+His clothes were soaked in urine, he had spray paint all over his body and hair and a small bruise on his shoulder.

 Lerhkamp remains in the intensive care unit with a lung infection, but is conscious and speaking, authorities said.